-If a family owes amounts to BHA, as a condition of continued assistance, BHA will provide 30 days for the establishment of a "repayment agreement," with the understanding that 50% of the outstanding debt must be paid prior to the execution of the agreement.
-No repayment agreement will extend beyond 36 months.
+If a family owes amounts to BHA, as a condition of continued assistance, BHA will provide 30 days for the establishment of a "Repayment Agreement," with the understanding that 25%-50% of the outstanding debt must be paid prior to the execution of the Agreement.
+The downpayment amount deemed affordable for the family will be determined through discussion between client and BHA.
+Monthly payment amount deemed affordable for the family will be determined through discussion between client and BHA.
+The term of Repayment Agreement can be as short as 12 months, through 60 months, and will be determined through discussion between client and BHA.
+No Repayment Agreement will extend beyond 60 months.
 See Chapter 16 for policies on repayment agreements.